-Kittens and cats come hard-wired to eliminate in a particular spot and then hide the evidence by covering it up.
-You can take steps to ensure their ‘special spot’ is always their litter box instead of your carpet.
+Kittens and cats come hard-wired to pee and poop in a particular spot and then hide the evidence by covering it up.
+However, when it comes to using a litter box, many cat owners have questions that they’re embarrassed to ask.

-- When you bring your kitten or cat home, confine him to a single room with the litter box until he’s had time to adjust to his new surroundings.
-This can take a week or two.
-Gradually let him explore the rest of his new home.
+When you bring your kitten or cat home, confine them to a single room with the litter box until they’ve had time to adjust to their new surroundings.

-- Show him the litter box and encourage him to explore it by making digging motions with your hand.
-He’ll be attracted by the movement and the sound of the litter.
+You can show your cat the litter box and encourage them to explore it by making digging motions in the (clean) litter with your hand.
+Your cat should be attracted by the movement and the sound of the litter.